 There is so much “eye candy” at Cornelius Nursery, particularly at Christmastime.
 One can hardly appreciate all that there is to see in just one visit.
-Little vignettes are displayed with various themes, and every little nook and cranny of the store holds another treasure to be discovered.
+Little vignettes are on display with various themes, and every little nook and cranny of the store holds another treasure.

 Naturally, since Cornelius is primarily a garden nursery, the outdoor area is festooned with seasonal color at this time of year also.

-Whether one is interested in acquiring artificial Christmas trees, garlands, wreaths, or the original items the pine scent lightly permeates the entire area adding to one’s enjoyment and tantalizing all of one’s senses.
+Whether one is interested in acquiring artificial Christmas trees, garlands, wreaths, or the original items the pine scent lightly permeates the entire area adding to one’s enjoyment and enticing all of one’s senses.

 These photos show an area under cover adjacent to the store filled with poinsettias, artificial Christmas trees, artificial garlands, wreaths plus bins filled with other ornamentation.
 The real Christmas trees were outside of this.
 Flocking of trees is done on site for those who desire a tree enhanced with what looks like snow.

-The lighted garlands were strung up so that one could see how they looked.
+The lighted garlands are on display so that one can see how they look.
 It was one of those very garlands that we purchased for decorative purposes over our mantle.
 We then went back into the store to buy the adornments that I planned to add to the garland to make it sparkle and shine and create something unique for our home.

 The inside covered area with some poinsettia plants gave way to a virtual sea of colorful poinsettia plants when we walked out into the open nursery area.